JujuAdams/PictureFrame/docs/4.1/FAQ.md

 **What versions of GameMaker does PictureFrame support?**

 PictureFrame supports GameMaker 2024.14, and in theory supports every version of GameMaker later than that.
-Later versions of GameMaker may change functionality in a way that PictureFrame is not forwards-compatible with, but PictureFrame uses only native GameMaker functions so is in the best possible position for long-term compatibility.

 &nbsp;

 **Are there any platform-specific SDK versions I have to use?**

-PictureFrame requires that you use Android SDK 34 and iOS 11 for your games.
-Other platforms have no limitations (other than what GameMaker itself enforces).
+PictureFrame requires that you use Android SDK 34 (or later) and iOS 11 (or later) for your games.
+Other platforms have no limitations other than what GameMaker itself enforces.

 &nbsp;